-Finally, you can also build a one-page portfolio.
+You can also build a one-page portfolio.
 Showcase your work in high quality and full zoom, with no delay.
 As with other apps, there are free and paid-for options.

 Shootproof is an alternative to Pixieset.
 It allows you to showcase your work with beautiful online galleries and slideshows.
 These should align with your branding and style.

-You can upload low or high resolution photos up to 50MB.
+You can upload low or high-resolution photos up to 50MB.